proservlab/lacework-deploy/terraform/scenarios/gcp-lacework-composite-ciem/README.md

 > next tab
 From the composite alert the team opens up the Lacework Alert Assistant context panel.
 Where they can use the alert assistant to help them understand any aspects of this particular alert.
 Or ask for additional guidance on remediation.

 The team knows they need to take immediate action, although they have some processes in place they’ve never experienced an incident of this magnitude in their environment before.
-So they leverage the Alert Assistant to help with best practices for remediating compromised credentials in an Google Cloud Platform environment.
+So they leverage the Alert Assistant to help with best practices for remediating compromised credentials in an GCP environment.

 We can see the question here at the top and assistant’s guidance here, including identify resource, invalidate credentials, delete unauthorized resource and continue to monitor.

-There’s also some back and forth where the team is working through additional understanding of how the alert assistant might help them, including some guidance on remediating using the Google Cloud Platform-cli.
+There’s also some back and forth where the team is working through additional understanding of how the alert assistant might help them, including some guidance on remediating using the GCP-cli.

 After receiving the input from the Alert Assistant the team now moves to contain the attacker activities by revoking session credentials, adding explicit deny policy to the cloudsql role and rotating credentials.

 ```
-We believe the Google Cloud Platform credentials associated with this alert have been compromised.
-As a Security Analyst what steps should we take to revoke access for this Google Cloud Platform Role and the user who assumed this role?
+We believe the GCP credentials associated with this alert have been compromised.
+As a Security Analyst what steps should we take to revoke access for this GCP Role and the user who assumed this role?
 ```

 For the team at Interlabs knowing they can securely communicate their concerns, without exposing sensitive information to a third party chatbot, means they can more effectively leverage the power of GenAI in their remediation efforts.
 Lacework Alert Assistant is like adding another security analyst to the team when that additional help is needed most.